Himalayan Trekking Packing List

 11. First Aid Kit/Other things

-It is essential to take Diamox or another altitude sickness medication.
-You’ll need painkillers, antiseptic wipes, band-aids, etc for any kind of emergency.
+It is a must to carry Diamox or any other altitude sickness medicine.
+You will be requiring painkillers, antiseptic wipes, band-aids, etc in case of any kind of emergency.

 - Wear hats and sunglasses to protect your face and eyes from the sun.